Skip to main content

 In addition, if you received a grant award of $500,000, then you are ineligible to receive a grant in Phase 2.

 8. My business was denied a grant in Phase 1 because I received a PPP loan (other COVID-19 relief).
-Am I eligible for a grant in Phase 2?
+Was I eligible for a grant in Phase 2?

-You may be eligible for the grant in Phase 2.
+You may have been eligible for the grant in Phase 2.
 The maximum amount you can receive is 10% of your net economic loss up to $500,000.

 9. What is the NAICS code and where can I locate my business’s NAICS code?